Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 Croix Mouton and Le Conseiller from Jean-Philippe Janouiex (de Chambrun and La Confession) were splendid wines with aromatic dark berries, luscious and nicely structured.
 90p.

-Reignac had delicious and tasty blueberries/cherries, and fine length.
+Reignac had delicious blueberries/cherries and fine length.
 89-90p.

-Grand Village showed fine aroma of black cherries, nice structure and harmonious taste.
+Grand Village had a fine aroma of black cherries, a nice structure, and a harmonious taste.
 Fine effort.
 89p.

 Côtes de Bourg

-Roc de Cambes came up with probably the best vintage, I've ever tasted from this property.
-It was a wine, which had amazingly aromatic fruit, fat but silky tannins, beautifully balanced, and which was incredibly tasty.
+Roc de Cambes produced the best vintage I've ever tasted from this property.
+It was a wine with amazingly aromatic fruit, fat but silky tannins, beautifully balanced, and incredibly tasty.
 Pure delicacy.
 92-93p.

-UNLESS STATED OTHERWISE, ALL WINES LISTED BELOW WERE TASTED IN COPENHAGEN ON THE 31ST AUGUST 2006
+UNLESS STATED OTHERWISE, ALL WINES LISTED BELOW WERE TASTED IN COPENHAGEN ON THE 31ST OF AUGUST 2006

 2005 ANGELUS: It did impress with a big body, fine aromas of perfectly ripe berries, rock-solid structure, splendid balance, big depth and length on the palate.
 This was an impressive wine.
 94-95p.